zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Recent Changes

+### Journal Editor Toolbar Enhancement (March 2025)
+- Added a Quest button to the journal editor toolbar for quick access to the Quest Screen
+- Fixed GameScreen to respect initialTabIndex when explicitly provided
+- Enhanced keyboard shortcut handling for CTRL+Q to work directly from the editor
+- Updated navigation to use pushReplacement for consistent behavior with other screens

 ### Quest System Implementation (March 2025)
 - Added Quest model with properties for title, rank, progress, status, and notes
 - Implemented QuestsScreen with three tabs (Ongoing, Completed, Forsaken)